joshrnoll/ansible-playbook-homelab/README.md

-# The One-Command-Homelab
+# An Ansible Playbook for Automating my Homelab
-The goal of the **One-Command-Homelab** is to automate the setup and configuration of my homelab by running one command:
+The goal of this playbook is to be a **One-Command-Homelab.** Its purpose in life is to automate the setup and configuration of my homelab by running one command:

 ```
 ./run.sh